UofT-EcoSystem/CSCD70/Assignment1-Introduction_to_LLVM/README.md

 ## Changelog

 - Fixed the incorrect path to the shared library `FunctionInfo.so`.
-- Added two FAQs regarding the local optimizations part of the assignment.
+- Added two FAQs on the local optimizations part of the assignment.